为您找到"

 Like this video?
 Subscribe to our free daily email and get a new idiom video every day! tuck in In Definitions 1-4, a noun or pronoun can be used between "tuck" and "in."
 1. To fold or gather something, typically a fabric, and push it under or into something else.
 Would you tuck the sheets in, please?
 You should tuck in your shirt, or you'll look like ...

 Definition of tuck in phrasal verb from the Oxford Advanced Learner's Dictionary. tuck in phrasal verb. jump to other results tuck somebody in/up. to make somebody feel comfortable in bed by pulling the covers up around them.
 I tucked the children in and said goodnight.
-Take your English to the next level ...
+Join us.
+Join our community to access the latest language learning and ...

 Learn the meaning and usage of the phrasal verb tuck in, which can mean to put to bed, to eat heartily, or to thrust something into a confining space.
 Find synonyms, translations, and examples of tuck in in different contexts.